 The Management of Health and Safety at Work Regulations require an employer to appoint a competent person to assist them with fulfilling their statutory health and safety responsibilities.
-The competency level set by the Trust is Chartered Safety and Health Practitioner status.
+The nominated competent person for the Trust is the Health and Safety Manager who is required to hold Chartered Safety and Health Practitioner status.